rahmed-rh/OSClusterLocal/README.md

   - Change OSVERSION if you want another version of OpenShift
 2. Make sure Docker is running
 3. Run `oc_up.sh` to start your cluster
   - Default Developer Account is `developer` with password `developer`.
-This account will be set up with full Cluster Admin priviledges
+This account will be set up with full Cluster Admin privileges
+4. Point your browser to https://127.0.0.1:8443 to start working with OpenShift

 Use `oc cluster down` to shutdown the cluster when you are done.